-We lead exciting and challenging 4×4 tours and treks on foot for small groups through some of the most unexplored regions of North-East India and Morocco.
+We lead exciting and challenging 4×4 tours and treks on foot for small groups through some of the most unexplored regions of Morocco and North-East India.

-Our itineraries are designed for spirited adventurers wishing to explore beyond regular tourist destinations genuinely getting below the surface of India and Morocco.
+Our itineraries are designed for spirited adventurers wishing to explore beyond regular tourist destinations genuinely getting below the surface of our four destination countries.

 - trek at altitude through the foothills of the Eastern Himalaya, visiting remote yak herders’ summer pastures close to the Bhutanese border